aseigneurin/aseigneurin.github.io/_posts/2018-08-01-kafka-tutorial-1-simple-producer-in-kotlin.md

 language: EN
 ---

 Kafka 2.0 [just got released](http://kafka.apache.org/downloads#2.0.0), so it is a good time to review the basics of _using_ Kafka.
 I am going to focus on producing, consuming and processing messages or events.
-I don't plan on covering the basic properties of Kafka (partitioning, replication, offset management, etc.) - these are well covered [in the documentation of Kafka](https://kafka.apache.org/documentation/) - although feel free to let me know what you would like to see in further posts by adding comments in the section below this post.
+I don't plan on covering the basic properties of Kafka (partitioning, replication, offset management, etc.) - these are well covered [in the documentation of Kafka](https://kafka.apache.org/documentation/).

 Most of the code shown in these tutorials will be written in Kotlin.
 Kotlin is a better Java, and if you haven't started using it, now is the time to read [my introduction to this language](https://blog.ippon.tech/my-journey-with-kotlin-part-1-how-i-came-to-dislike-java/).
 These posts will be a good opportunity to see some nice features of Kotlin.